digital-land/digital-land/content/guidance/developer-contributions/index.md

 Publishing is a 3 step process:

-1. 3 developer contribution .csv files must be created to store the data
+1. Three developer contribution .csv files must be created to store the data
 2. Each of these files must be uploaded to your organisation’s website and clearly linked to using a persistent URL
 3. The national register of developer contributions on the Ministry of Housing, Communities and Local Government (MHCLG) website must be kept up to date

 {{% inset-text %}}
-You may not be able or authorised to complete all of these steps.
-Each step identifies what skills and authority are required to complete it.
+You may not be able or authorised to complete all steps.
+Each step identifies the skills and authority required to complete it.
 {{% /inset-text %}}

 ### Step 1: Create your .csv files